-- 4. Maintenance standards for each temporary measure utilized.
-This shall include guidelines that specify when corrective measures are required. - 5.
-Planned construction sequence as it relates to the implementation of measures at the appropriate to the construction activity - 6.
-Material handling and storage procedures during the construction process.
-This shall include disposal and waste containment. - 7.
-Spill prevention and spill response plan.
+- 7. Material handling and spill prevention and spill response plan.
 This shall include: - a.
 Meeting the requirements in 327 IAC 2-6-1 - b.
-The contact information for IDEM Emergency Spill Line - c.
+The contact information for IDEM Emergency Spill Line (888) 233-7745 or (317) 233-7745 - c.
 The contact information for local emergency personnel - d.
-Requiring a passive protection system, such as a small clay berm, to contain minor spill around the construction fueling and maintenance areas of liquid contaminates. - Post-construction Stormwater quality plan.
-The City's Design Manual addresses Post-Construction requirement in Chapter SW11 - Stormwater Management. - 9.
-A completed Storm Water Permit Certificate (Exhibit SW12-6).
+Requiring a passive protection system, such as a small clay berm, to contain minor spill around the construction fueling and maintenance areas of liquid contaminates. - 8.
+Material handling and storage procedures associated with construction activity describing the management and disposal of construction products and waste. - 9.
+A completed Storm Water Permit Certificate (Exhibit SW12-5). - 10.
+See Chapter SW11 Stormwater Management for Post-construction stormwater quality plan requirements.